siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/protocols_system.rst

 Description
 -----------

-As explained in the corresponding section, the **SiestaBandsWorkchain** workflow can be used to perform simple DFT calculations, the relaxation of a structure and to visualize the electronic bands of the system under investigation.
+As explained in the corresponding sections, the **SiestaBandsWorkchain** workflow is the suggested tool to run siesta calculations in aiida.
-In order to use this tool, the user needs to manually select all the inputs of the workchain, being careful to pass the correct specifications to perform the task (see examples/workflos/example_first.py).
+In order to use this tool, the user needs to manually select all the inputs of the workchain, being careful to pass the correct specifications to perform the calculation (see examples/workflos/example_first.py).
 The package aiida_siesta provides also a set of pre-selected inputs to run a **SiestaBandsWorkchain**, supporting the tasks of the relaxation of a structure and the calculations of bands.
 In other words, the user can obtain a `builder` of the **SiestaBaseWorkChain** that is ready to be submitted.
-This `builder`, in fact, is pre-filled with inputs selected according to very few options specified by the user.
+This `builder`, in fact, is pre-filled with inputs selected according to the structure under investigation and very few options specified by the user.
 The list of options is presented `here <how-to>`, however the main feature is the use of *protocols*.
 A *protocol* groups operational parameters for a Siesta calculation and it is meant to offer a set of inputs with the desired balance of accuracy and efficiency.